 From Playa de la Arena you can enjoy the stunning cliffs, black sandy beaches and little coves that characterise this region of Tenerife.
-This family-friendly resort is centred around the black sand beach, with plenty of shops, restaurants and cafes to choose from.
+This family friendly resort is centred around the black sand beach, with plenty of shops, restaurants and cafes to choose from.
 The nearby towns of Puerto Santiago - a picturesque fishing port - and Los Gigantes have almost merged with Playa de la Arena over time.
-Los Gigantes is a popular town with lots of restaurants and bars, breath-taking cliffs and a pretty marina.
+Los Gigantes is a popular town with lots of restaurants and bars, breathtaking cliffs and a pretty marina.

 The marina in nearby Los Gigantes has a number of boat trips on offer to see the whales and dolphins.
 There are 2 waterparks within a 25 minute drive, Aqualand and the famous Siam Park, with a plethora of waterslides to keep the whole family entertained.
 There is a bowling alley located in nearby resort of Fanabe, 25 minutes' drive away, as well as a selection of bikes for hire along the seafront.

 Located 40 minutes’ drive away, the rural hamlet of Masca is often referred to as one of the most beautiful places to visit in Tenerife.
 Set in a ravine in the Park of Teno, Masca offers spectacular scenery.
 If you’re feeling adventurous you can arrange on a steep trek down the ravine to the sea, where a boat meets trekkers to take you back to one of the coastal towns.